Persistent World - Player Guide

 While you are playing please remember to abide by our policies and guidelines.
 These guidelines exist to make sure that everybody has a good time at the table.
 Keep in mind that they extend to the venue and staff as well!

 At the end of the night (assuming your character survives!) your DM will dole out any sweet loot you may have found.
-This info will be stored on your character log sheet, or if your prefer, in our online app (coming soon).
-The next time you come out to play bring your character sheet and log and you are ready to go!
+This info will be stored in your character's session history or on their log sheet.
+The next time you come out to play bring your character sheet you are ready to go!

 Spending Your Gold

 In between sessions or whenever your DM allows it you can buy things with whatever gold your character has.
-Any magic items should be noted on your log sheet and signed off on by a DM.
+Magic items can be purchased using treasure points from within your character pages.
+If you are using a log sheet instead of our online tool you can find a full list of magic items here.
 Aside from the items in the PHB you can buy anything from these two tables.

 |Animal Friendship||100 gp|